 1. Constitutional Power.-By sec.
-51 of the Commonwealth of Australia Constitution Act power is conferred upon the Parliament of the Commonwealth to make laws respecting, inter alia-
+51 of the Commonwealth of Australia Constitution Act, power is conferred upon the Parliament of the Commonwealth to make laws respecting, inter alia-

 - (xix.)
 Naturalisation and aliens. - (xxiii.)
 Invalid and old-age pensions. - (xxvii.)
 Immigration and emigration. - (xxxv.)
 Conciliation and arbitration for the prevention and settlement of industrial disputes extending beyond the limits of any one State. - 2.
 Legislation.-(i.)
 Old-age Pensions Act.
 A special appropriation was made by Parliament (Act No. 18 of 1908), whereby an Invalid and Old-age Pensions Fund was created; the payment of pensions was enacted by another statute (No. 17 of 1908) as from the 1st July, 1909, on which date the system of old-age pensions to persons of 65 years and upwards became established throughout the Commonwealth.
 The same Act provides for the payment of invalid pensions, operating from a date to be proclaimed; also for the age qualification for women being fixed at 60 by proclamation.
-In each case the proclamations were made in November, 1910. - (ii.)
+In each case the proclamations were made in November, 1910.
+(See section, Miscellaneous § 3) - (ii.)
 One of the first Acts of the Commonwealth was the Pacific Island Labourers' Act 1901, which prohibited the importation of further Kanaka labour for sugar plantations and provided for the deportation of those already in the Commonwealth. - (iii.)
 The Immigration Restriction Acts 1901, 1905, and 1910 prohibit the immigration of any persons who are unable to comply with certain educational conditions.
-The effect of this Act is to exclude Asiatic and other coloured peoples from Australia. - (iv.)
+The purpose of this Act is to exclude Asiatic and other coloured peoples from Australia. - (iv.)
 The Contract Immigrants Act 1905 defines a contract immigrant as an immigrant to Australia under a contract or agreement to perform manual labour in Australia.
 The contract must be in writing and must be made by or on behalf of a resident in Australia.
 Its terms must be approved by the Minister of External Affairs before the admission of the immigrant.
 It must not be made in contemplation of, or with a view of affecting an industrial dispute.
 The Minister must be satisfied that there exists a difficulty of obtaining a worker of equal skill and ability in the Commonwealth, but this last provision does not apply to contract immigrants who are British subjects either born in the United Kingdom or descended from persons there born.
 The terms of the contract must offer to the immigrant advantages equal to those of local workers.
 Domestic servants and personal attendants accompanying their employers to Australia are excluded from the operation of the Act.
 Contract immigrants not complying with the above conditions are excluded from Australia.

 During the year 1907, 972 contract immigrants were admitted into the Commonwealth, of whom 731 were British, 107 were Spaniards, 80 Scandinavians, 41 Austrians, and 13 Germans.
 In 1908, 22 contract immigrants were admitted, of whom 20 were British and 2 German.
 The Britishers followed various occupations; the two Germans were piano makers.
 In 1909, 158 contract immigrants were admitted, of whom 152 were British.
 Their occupations were-47 agricultural labourers, 36 bottle makers, 37 station hands, and 32 various.
 In 1910, 39 contract immigrants were admitted, of whom 38 were British and one French.
 The occupations were various, the greatest number in any one being eight puddlers (iron trade).
-No contracts were disapproved, and no contract immigrants were refused admission during 1907, 1908, 1909, or 1910.
+In 1911, 352 contract immigrants were admitted, of whom 332 were British, and 17 German.
+Of the total, 181 were labourers in the sugar industry; 36 were shirt machinists; 20 were cabinet makers; and 19 were jewellery mounters.
+No contracts were disapproved, and no contract immigrants were refused admission during 1907, 1908, 1909, 1910, or 1911.